Which FAFSA Should I Complete for Fall?

 Special Circumstances (income adjustment) Request

-March 1st - July 1st: During this timeframe, you may submit a Special Circumstances Request.
-If you miss this date, you may submit your Request during our Late timeframe specified below.
+Fall Students: March 1st - August 15th: During this timeframe, you may submit a Special Circumstances Request.
+Requests will not be accepted after this date.

 Requests submitted during this timeframe, if approved, will see any related aid adjustments processed and made active for Fall and Spring semesters.